VillainsRule/Drain/README.md

 3. Prepare for production: `bun prep`
 4. Start the production server: `bun start`

+> [!WARNING]
+> If not using Bun, some features may not work as intended.

 <br><h2 align='center'>Usage</h2>

 Drain is an API key manager, and the biggest aspect is the vast permission system.